 - Listen to them.

-- Converse calmly with them, ask question and try not to be defensive.
+- Converse calmly with them, ask questions and try not to be defensive.

 - Go to God with their input and search your cockroach heart.